 Planning and creating events, whether for friend’s wedding, an office conference, involves multiple important tasks

-Understand objectives – It is impossible to plan a successful event
+Understand objectives – It is impossible to plan a successful event without a clear objective.

 Who is the event for?

 The purpose and the kind of experience you want the attendees to experience.